Azure/iotedge-lorawan-starterkit/Docs/supplement.md

 - Type "ClearCache" on Method Name
 - Click Invoke Method

-Alternatively you can restart the Gateway or the LoRaWanNetworkSrvModule container.
+Alternatively you can restart the Gateway or the *LoRaWanNetworkSrvModule* container.

-## Monitoring and Logging
+## How to configure logging levels for the Network Server

 There is a logging mechanism that outputs valuable information to the console of the docker container and can optionally forward these messages to IoT Hub.